A niche is a “specific” item that people are searching for!

 What began as one person solving one problem, became an industry of many people finding new ways to solve this problem, as well as employment for many, many people.

-People have probably been telling you your whole life that you are so good at…something.
+People have probably been telling you your whole life that you are so good at something.
 Teaching…fixing…training…creating…painting…something.
 And you are good at it because you have an affinity; an innate ability to think about and discuss this subject.
 That is your niche.

-Whether you want to earn money on your website as an affiliate marketer, or if you just want to share what you know because your only interest is sharing and helping, you can start a blog.
-There are free sub-domain websites that can be set up in a few minutes.
-Or you can do everything yourself and have full control.
+Whether you want to earn money on your website as an affiliate marketer, or if you just want to share and help, you can start a blog.